How to Get Started with an Industrial Marketing Strategy in 2026

 When a company is overstretched and understaffed, the day-to-day challenges and struggles can often push marketing lower on the priority list.
 However, a lack of focus and innovation in this area ends up building a kind of “debt,” as you fall farther behind in digital marketing, website improvement and overall performance.
 The thing is, attracting new talent is easier when people have a good first impression of your website.
 Read this article for a few focused, relatively quick ways to gain traction with your website and digital marketing.

-If your budgets are shrinking or frozen, it’s a time for heavy prioritization and data gathering.
+If your budgets are tentative or frozen, it’s a time for heavy prioritization and data gathering.
 Set up heat-mapping tools to gain more data, regularly review your analytics, and schedule and implement quarterly marketing reviews.
 Every quarter, set goals for what you can incrementally improve, starting with the easiest-to-implement, biggest impact activities.
 Invest time learning more about creating compelling content and developing your email marketing practice.
 If a website redesign is needed, but not in the cards yet, begin working on the strategic plan and requirements.
 Consider whether pulling back or ramping up marketing is the better strategy—there may be many areas where a renewed investment in marketing can bring in the revenue growth needed to counteract any economic concerns.

 Content challenges

-• Update existing website content for better performance: Focus your efforts on the top five most viewed pages on your website.
+• Update existing website content for better performance: Focus your efforts on the top five most-viewed pages on your website.

 • Remove content that doesn’t serve you: Remove or modify pages that rank well in search queries for a topic unrelated to your primary business and have a high bounce rate.
 This gives Google a poor impression of your website.